 Chad Collins Charlestown: SoundCloud, Current Music

-Chad Collins Charlestown, still in the music industry, has just ceased touring with both his bands in the US while they were on a Bluegrass kick.
-No longer touring, Chad now lives with his band at 366 Bunker Hill St, Charlestown, MA.
+Chad Collins Charlestown, still in the music industry, has just began touring again with both his bands in the US.

 Currently, Chad Collins Charlestown has turned from Blue Grass and Rock to composed Electronic music, and sharing it with his community of musicians on SoundCloud.
 Whether its beats, cyphers, House music, or hip-hop, Chad Collins Charlestown is fining his chops in the electronic community.
 Check out his work on SoundCloud, or Mixcloud.